Skip to content

 SELECT * FROM user WHERE name = 'John Doe'

-Through the above examples, we can see how the get series methods perform query operations at the Service layer and their corresponding SQL statements.
-These methods provide flexible data querying approaches for different conditions.
+Through the examples above, you can see how the get series methods perform query operations in the Service layer and their corresponding SQL statements.
+These methods provide flexible data querying approaches that allow you to query data based on different conditions.

 list